Our Leadership

 Rahul Koranne, MD, CEO, Minnesota Hospital Association

-Rahul Koranne, MD, MBA, FACP, serves as president and CEO of the Minnesota Hospital Association.
-Before joining MHA, Rahul was a vice president with HealthEast Care System and prior to that he served as a primary care physician at the smallest critical access hospital in Minnesota in Starbuck.
-Rahul is a faculty member at the University of Minnesota Carlson School of Management, where he received his MBA in 2008.
-He completed his residency in internal medicine at the State University of New York, Brooklyn, and his fellowship in geriatrics at the University of Minnesota.
-Rahul has served in both rural and metro healthcare systems serving patients as a practicing physician and a leader across the care continuum.
-Rahul is passionate about advancing the health of all individuals and communities including those who have serious illnesses.
+Rahul Koranne, M.D., MBA, FACP, is president and CEO of the Minnesota Hospital Association.
+Dr. Koranne joined MHA in 2015 as SVP of clinical affairs/CMO and was named president and CEO in 2020.
+Before joining MHA, Dr. Koranne was a VP with HealthEast Care System.
+From 2000 to 2005, he served as a primary care physician at the state’s smallest critical access hospital in Starbuck, Minnesota.
+Dr. Koranne received his MBA from the University of Minnesota Carlson School of Management in 2008.
+He earned his medical degree at the University of Delhi in India, completed his residency in internal medicine at the State University of New York, Brooklyn, and completed his fellowship in geriatrics at the University of Minnesota.
+Dr. Koranne is active in the community and currently serves on the Minnesota Zoo Board of Directors.

 Lori Brostrom, MBA, Executive Director, Center for Advancing Serious Illness Communication